Free U.S. shipping on orders over $59

 4. Goat Milk Cheese.
 There are so many different cheeses that can be made with goat milk.
 We have made many different kinds (e.g. feta, mozzarella, cheddar, chevre) over the years, but now stick mainly to chevre because it is so easy and versatile.
-If you're looking to make cheese at home, the book Cheesemaking Made Easy* is one I would highly recommend.
-And we have lots of yummy goat cheese available at The Sweet Shop.
+We have lots of yummy goat cheese available online at our GMS Market website.

 7. Cajeta.
 Cajeta is a goat milk caramel sauce that I add to everything from sliced apples, to ice cream, to rice pudding, to marshmallows.
 So many foods are given a special touch when cajeta is added.

 8. Goat Milk Caramel Candies.
 Emery is the candy making king in our family.
-He makes toffee and goat milk caramel candy that he dips in chocolate that is beyond delicious.
+He makes goat milk toffee and goat milk caramel candy that he dips in chocolate.
+His candies are beyond delicious.
 In fact, he won "best dessert" at a party we attended.
-He continues to experiment with new caramel candies that he offers in the Sweet Shop.

 9. Goat Milk Egg Nog.
 Egg nog is not just for the holidays.
 We make it year-round and enjoy it with our farm-fresh eggs.

 10. Goat Milk Gelato (or Ice Cream).
-I was given this Ice Cream Maker* one year and we have enjoyed many flavors of goat milk ice cream since.
+I was given an Ice Cream Maker one year and we have enjoyed many flavors of goat milk ice cream since.
 The varieties you can make are only limited by your imagination.
-I even keep an extra ice cream bowl* in the freezer so we can make different kinds back-to-back.
-(Update: We now serve our gelato in the Sweet Shop and have it available in take-home pint containers).

 11. Goat Milk Pudding.
 You can make pudding from scratch or you can use goat milk with boxes of instant pudding mix (which is a lot simpler).